Package insert / prescribing information

-Metoprolol tartrate USP is a selective beta1-adrenoreceptor blocking agent, available in 5 mL single use vials for intravenous administration.
-Each vial contains a sterile solution of metoprolol tartrate USP, 5 mg, sodium chloride USP, 45 mg and water for injection.
-Metoprolol tartrate USP is (±)-1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol (2:1) dextro-tartrate salt, and its structural formula is:
+Metoprolol Tartrate Injection, USP, is a selective beta1-adrenoreceptor blocking agent, available in 5 mL vials for intravenous administration.
+Each vial contains a sterile solution of metoprolol tartrate USP, 5 mg, and sodium chloride USP, 45 mg.
+Metoprolol tartrate USP is (±)-1-(Isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol (2:1) dextro-tartrate salt, and its structural formula is:

 Metoprolol Tartrate Injection - Clinical Pharmacology

 Metoprolol is a beta1-selective (cardioselective) adrenergic receptor blocking agent.
 This preferential effect is not absolute, however, and at higher plasma concentrations, metoprolol also inhibits beta2-adrenoreceptors, chiefly located in the bronchial and vascular musculature.

 Metoprolol has no intrinsic sympathomimetic activity, and membrane-stabilizing activity is detectable only at plasma concentrations much greater than required for beta-blockade.
 Animal and human experiments indicate that metoprolol slows the sinus rate and decreases AV nodal conduction.